Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Oversmoothing: forward and backward

 \end{theorem}

-The bound on $\Ee(B^{(k)})$ involves two terms: one that decreases exponentially in $k$, the other one in $L-k$.
-Hence backward oversmoothing happens \emph{at the middle layers} (Fig.~\ref{fig:dirich}, right), when \emph{both} $k$ and $L-k$ are high.
-This is due to the term $\rho'(H^{(k)})$ in the backpropagation equations \eqref{eq:backprop} which modulates the rows of $B^{(k)}$. \emph{When the forward signal is oversmoothed} (high $k$), this modulation is almost constant, and backward smoothing is exceedingly simple: $B^{(k)} \propto P B^{(k+1)} {W^{(k+1)}}^\top$.
+We recall that $\Ee_\pi$ is the distance to $span(\pi)$, see \eqref{eq:distanceu}.
+The bound on $\Ee_\pi(B^{(k)})$ involves two terms: one that decreases exponentially in $k$, the other one in $L-k$.
+Hence backward oversmoothing happens \emph{at the middle layers} (Fig.~\ref{fig}, left), when \emph{both} $k$ and $L-k$ are high.
+This is due to the term $\rho'(H^{(k)})$ in the backpropagation equations \eqref{eq:backprop} which modulates the rows of $B^{(k)}$. \emph{When the forward signal is oversmoothed} (high $k$), this modulation is almost constant, and backpropagation is exceedingly simple: $B^{(k)} \propto P^\top B^{(k+1)} {W^{(k+1)}}^\top$.
 It leads to backward oversmoothing after sufficiently many iterations (high $L-k$).
 On the contrary, at low $k$, the modulation $\rho'(H^{(k)})$ can be high.
-Hence, compared to the linear case \cite{Park2024}, it is the \emph{interaction} between forward and backward smoothing that leads to backward oversmoothing, at the middle layers.
+Hence, it is the \emph{interaction} between forward and backward smoothing that leads to backward oversmoothing at the middle layers.